British Dictionary — Forked by Marco A.G.Pinto

 In January 2015 I purchased an "Oxford Gold Account" to have a higher access in Oxford Dictionaries.

-Sometimes there are doubts about adding a word or not.
-For example, some words are chiefly American and, in such cases, I only add them if there is no British correspondent.
+Some words are chiefly American and, in such cases, I only add them if there is no British correspondent.

 Just like in other languages, some words can be written differently.
 Since Oxford says some words are valid both ways, I kept both and let the user decide which he prefers.
 A good example is: "online" and "on-line".